NCBI-Hackathons/ga4gh-ncbi-api/README.md

 of invaluable genomic data.
 By making these data available using GA4GH methods the NCBI data becomes discoverable using GA4GH HTTP Clients.

 This software was developed as part of the March 2017 NCBI Hackathon.
-A [draft manuscript](https://docs.google.com/document/d/170xIZ2v9ciM704T4tCXWQHz71kV9kkXS3qdlgtRxb7U/edit?usp=sharing) is available, which will be submitted to F1000.
+A [presentation](https://docs.google.com/presentation/d/1R_9SJSu4rVdZAqNoEYnsqhoeGWRKD5zpCU4EQqYL_tk/edit?usp=sharing) and [draft manuscript](https://docs.google.com/document/d/170xIZ2v9ciM704T4tCXWQHz71kV9kkXS3qdlgtRxb7U/edit?usp=sharing) are available, which will be submitted to F1000.

 ## Installation